kekko7072/cv-mid-term-test-2025/README.md

 # Computer Vision Project 2025
-Project for Computer Vision by Professor Ghidoni S. for class of 2025 in master degree in Computer Enineering 2025.
+Project for Computer Vision by Professor Ghidoni S. for class of 2025 in master degree in Computer Engineering 2025.

 ## Structure
 The project it's writte in **C++** (stdandard 17), it uses only **OpenCV** library version 4.5.X and other basic standard libraries.